Azure/FTALive-Sessions/content/migration/devops-iac-migration/devops-iac-testing.md

 The steps below outline the process for redeploying Azure assets through Bicep.
 This implementation uses the PowerShell script implementation (2.1) as a baseline for parsing the parameters and then executes the resources based on the parameters outlined by the CSVs in order to create Azure resources using Bicep.

 #### 2.2.1\.
 Input variables for your environment in Azure DevOps under `Pipelines` > `Library`.
-There you will see a variable group called `bicepPipelineVariables` where you can input the appropriate parameters.
+There you will see a variable group called `bicepPipelineVariablesDev` where you can input the appropriate parameters.
+* *Note:* Make sure to update the parameters with your own environment names.
 * More info on variable groups [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml).

 #### 2.2.2\.
 Create a `testing-pipeline.yml` for resource execution using the provided [template](./src/bicep/azure-pipelines.yml) as a baseline.
 Below are a description of the tasks: